Why do I need a website?

 - Three times more likely than their competitors to have exported last year.

 The numbers look irresistible, right?
-Despite the plethora of reasons why small businesses need a website, many don’t take full advantage of the digital tools available to them.
-Let’s go over some of the usual pulls towards solidifying your online brand.
+Despite the plethora of reasons why small businesses need a website, many don’t take full advantage of the digital marketing tools available to them.
+Let’s go over some of the usual pulls towards solidifying your online brand and bringing in more site visitors.

 Reason #1: Your Customers Won’t Consider It a Business without It Being Online